douglord.com

 That is the whole story in two rows.
 The page that was reachable got crawled and cited.
 The page that was blocked — despite a complete Person schema, a connected sameAs graph, and a full llms.txt — was invisible to the same crawler.
 The richest entity markup in the world does nothing if the crawler that reads it is refused at the edge.

-douglord.com scored 31/100 on AUTHORITY44 at baseline — rated Weak.
+douglord.com scored 31/100 under the PTODA Digital Authority Scoring Methodology at baseline, rated Weak.
 The gaps mapped directly to three of the six canonical scoring dimensions:

 MetricBaseline gap